Somewhere to relax and unwind and have a break!

 Caldew House is a residential property owned by Gateshead Carers Association, situated within the beautiful Cumbrian countryside bordering the northern edge of the Lake District National Park.
 It is designed to create a truly relaxing place for our carers to unwind and enjoy a short break away from their caring roles.
 Fully equipped and with 4 generous sized bedrooms, the house can sleep up to 8 guests.
 Two large lounges and dining areas ensure that everyone has plenty of space to themselves.
 In addition there is a lovely garden and terrace with BBQ facilities, ready for the warmer weather.

 The House enjoys an elevated position overlooking the surrounding fells and woodlands and the River Caldew, with easy access by car to the nearby villages of Caldbeck, Hesket Newmarket, Rosley and Dalston.
 The area is one of the more remote and lesser known parts of the Lake District, but boasts some outstanding scenery and some of the best, less frequented walking in the whole of the Lake District.
 The Cumbria Way also passes through the villages as well as two long distance cycle routes nearby.
 The nearest main town to the north is Carlisle (about 12 miles, within 30 mins drive) and to the south is Keswick (about 20 miles, within 40 mins drive).

 How to Book.
 We are currently piloting short breaks for carers and aim to develop this service further during 2017 to be available for all carers to book one break per family per year.
-A break can be from one night to a whole week, depending upon availability.
-For further information, launch dates and availability, please contact firstname.lastname@example.org
+A break can be from one night to four nights, depending upon availability.
+For further information and availability please contact firstname.lastname@example.org